Angels in the Outfield (1951 film): Production

-Historians may note several distinguishing features of Forbes Field at the time.
-One is the "Kiner's Korner" inner fence in left field, with the 365-feet left field foul line marker observable on the outer wall, and the 335-feet sign on the inner fence.
-The other distance markers (376-457-436-375-300) are visible in some scenes.
-Other objects on the field of play at Forbes are visible from time to time, including the flagpole and batting cage near the 457 foot marker in deep left center field, and the Barney Dreyfuss monument in straightaway center field.
-The University of Pittsburgh's Cathedral of Learning is prominent in many shots filmed in Forbes Field.
+Location filming in Pittsburgh occurred in the spring of 1951, with many baseball action shots filmed at Forbes Field, the former home of the Pittsburgh Pirates that was demolished in 1971.
+Several distinguishing features of the park visible in the film include the "Kiner's Korner" inner fence in left field, with the 365-feet left-field foul line marker observable on the outer wall, and the 335-feet sign on the inner fence.
+The other distance markers (376, 457, 436, 375 and 300) are visible in some scenes.
+Also visible are the flagpole and batting cage near the 457-foot marker in deep left-center field and the Barney Dreyfuss monument in straightaway centerfield.
+The University of Pittsburgh's Cathedral of Learning is prominent in many of the shots.

-A few scenes were shot on location at Wrigley Field, conveniently sited in Los Angeles.
-Well-used by film-makers of the era, the ballpark — home to the minor league Angels from 1925 to 1957 — was named for team owner William Wrigley, Jr. when the landmark Chicago stadium was still known as Cubs Park.
-While Wrigley's ivy-covered outfield wall stands in nicely for that of Forbes Field, "Kiner's Korner" is conspicuous in its absence, and visible distance markers (412 feet in centre field; 345 feet in left) are inconsistent with Forbes Field's grander dimensions.
+Some scenes were shot on location at Wrigley Field in Los Angeles.
+Although its ivy-covered outfield wall resembled that of Forbes Field, "Kiner's Korner" is conspicuous in its absence, and visible distance markers (412 feet in centerfield, 345 feet in left) are inconsistent with Forbes Field's larger dimensions.
+Stock footage from Comiskey Park in Chicago is also present in the film.